Is It Time For Hearing Aids To Be Sold Over The Counter?

 PSAPs can only be marketed as sound amplifiers for people with normal hearing who want to make things louder, like music or the sounds of birds chirping.
 Hearing loss advocates believe this means people with mild to moderate hearing loss who could benefit from the devices don't know about them.
 There are dozens of the devices on the market, but their quality varies wildly, as an analysis of 11 of them last year for hearing care professionals shows.
 And there's no easy way for potential purchasers to figure out which work best.

-The Hearing Loss Association of America, a consumer group, wants Congress to create a new category of aids for people with mild to moderate hearing loss by passing the Over-the-Counter Hearing Aid Act of2017.
+The Hearing Loss Association of America, a consumer group, wants Congress to create a new category of aids for people with mild to moderate hearing loss by passing the Over-the-Counter Hearing Aid Act of 2017.
 (People with severe hearing loss would still need to be seen by a medical professional.)
 The bill would direct the FDA to come up with safety and effectiveness standards for these new hearing aids.

 The FDA is already moving in that direction, and in December said it would no longer require adults to be medically evaluated before buying a hearing aid.
-Proponents of direct-to-consumer sales hope Congressional action would get the FDA moving faster.
+Proponents of direct-to-consumer sales hope congressional action would get the FDA moving faster.
 A 2016 report from the National Academies of Sciences also endorsed allowing over-the-counter sales.

-This could be life changing for people with hearing loss, says Richard Einhorn, a composer of modern classical music who is on the board of the Hearing Loss Association of America.
+This could be life-changing for people with hearing loss, says Richard Einhorn, a composer of modern classical music who is on the board of the Hearing Loss Association of America.

 Early one morning in 2010, he woke up with his ears ringing — a loud, piercing hiss.
 "I hit the panic button," Einhorn says.
 "I jumped out of bed and immediately fell over onto the floor."